 Describe the procedures and provide contact information for the appropriate person to whom such issues should be addressed.
 If the correction procedures are the same as those given in question 7.1, state as much.
 This question is related to privacy control IP-3, Redress, and IP-4, Complaint Management.

-Veterans and other individuals who wish to submit a correction to their health record must submit a formal amendment request to the facility Privacy Officer.
-The Veteran or individual must clearly describe the records and specific information they are requesting to be corrected.
-For health records, the documents in question are forwarded to the practitioner who entered the data by the facility Privacy Officer for a review and determination.
+The procedure for correcting inaccurate or erroneous information begins with a Veteran requesting the records in question from Release of Information (ROI).
+The Veteran then crosses out the information they feel is inaccurate or erroneous from the records and writing in what the Veteran believes to be accurate.
+The request for amendment and correction is sent to the facility Privacy Office for processing.
+The documents are then forwarded to the practitioner who entered the data by the facility Privacy Officer.
 The practitioner either grants or denies the request.
 The Veteran is notified of the decision via letter by the facility Privacy Officer.
 Employees should contact their immediate supervisor and Human Resources to correct inaccurate or erroneous information.
 Contractors should contact Contract Officer Representative to correct inaccurate or erroneous information upon request.